 The man with four national titles is on the verge of having the game pass him.
 Let that sink in for a minute.

 Just last week new allegations of possible rules violations surrounding disassociated Alabama booster Tom al-Betar came to light.
-National writer Clay Travis went as far as saying al-Betar owns the Bama program.
+National r Clay Travis went as far as saying al-Betar owns the Bama program.

 For the first time since the early days of his tenure, there is some headwind in Tuscaloosa.
 Gus Malzahn is the “it” guy.
 Everybody wants to play in his offense.
 His assistants relate to recruits unlike most in the game.

 Despite losing the title, Auburn is the cool story of the 2013 season.
 National pundits say Malzahn’s offense is built for post-season play like few others.

 He’s used to being the main man.
 He left Michigan St. because of the shadow of Ann Arbor.
 At LSU, he was the only game in town.
 When he arrived at Alabama, all he had to do was watch Tommy Tuberville and Jay Jacobs fight amongst themselves and tear down the program.

 Things are different today.